 and this method will get the detail of a single submission:

 There is a chance you may not be working with Formstack API as at present.
-So, I will encourage you to click the social sharing buttons below and recommend this to others, in your network - who might need them now.
+Feel free to recommend this to others, in your network who might need them now.